 We have set out new proposals to improve financial resilience in the sector.
 As part of these proposals, companies will be required to transparently demonstrate how dividends take account of service delivery for customers and the environment, investment needs, and the company’s own financial resilience.

 Water companies provide an essential public service.
 To ensure they can carry out their statutory functions and efficiently finance the delivery of their obligations to customers now and in the long term, it is important that they remain financially resilient.

-For 2020-21, we trial a dashboard of key metrics alongside our overall messages on financial resilience.
+The MFR report for 2022-23 includes our key messages and observations on financial resilience across the sector and sets out our categorisation for our approach to monitoring and engagement of the regulated companies.
 We also provide an overview of our assessment of companies’ dividend policies and long-term viability statements against our expectations.

 All information in this report uses data submitted by companies, together with other publicly available information, including from statutory accounts and reports from the credit rating agencies.

 Companies performance on key components of outcome delivery and expenditure is considered in our Water Company Performance Report 2022-23.